ShinjiKatoA16/UCSY-sw-eng/github.md

     git clone https://github.com/UseName/ProjectName.git
 ```

-## add/commit/push/pull
+## add/commit/push/fetch+merge
 1. Create or Modify file
 1. Issue `git add` command, this command tells to git that the change of the file will be commited (STAGE)
 1. If related modification is made, issue `git commit` command to confirm the change.
 Local commit can be easily restored, so it's not necessary to be so nervous.
 1. Test the code.
 1. issue `git push` command to synchronize the local and remote (github) repository.
-1. If file is updated on github, issue `git pull` command to synchronize the local and remote (github) repository.
+1. If file is updated on github, issue `git fetch` command to retrieve, and `git merge` to synchronize the local and remote (github) repository.
 1. Issue `git status` command to check update/STAGE, `git log`/`git reflog` command to check commit history.